ultimate271/notes/dostoevsky/brothers03.05.md

 she liked with.
 She was an hysterical woman.
 I saw something of her in Moscow, later.

+#### Mitya receives a letter from Katya, containing the lent money, along with a note expressing her love to him.
+Mitya sends Ivan to Katya, leading to another love triangle between Mitya, Ivan, and Katya
 “Well, suddenly I received by post four thousand five hundred roubles.
 I was speechless with surprise, as you may suppose.
 Three days later came the promised letter.
 I have it with me now.
 You must read it.
 She offers